awsdocs/aws-cli-user-guide/doc_source/cli-services-swf-domains.md

 ```

 **Note**
-For an example of using `DEPRECATED`, see [Deprecating a Domain](#deprecating-a-domain)\.
+For an example of using `DEPRECATED`, see [Deprecate a Domain](#deprecating-a-domain)\.

+For more information, see [list\-domains](https://docs.aws.amazon.com/cli/latest/reference/swf/list-domains.html) in the *AWS CLI Command Reference*\.

 ## Get Information about a Domain<a name="getting-information-about-a-domain"></a>

 To get detailed information about a particular domain, use [https://docs.aws.amazon.com/cli/latest/reference/swf/describe-domain.html](https://docs.aws.amazon.com/cli/latest/reference/swf/describe-domain.html)\.
-There is one required parameter, `--name`, which takes the name of the domain you want information about\.
-For example:
+There is one required parameter, `--name`, which takes the name of the domain you want information about, as shown in the following example\.

 ```
 $ aws swf describe-domain --name ExampleDomain